AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/docs/uspstf_guidelines/example_request_reponse.md

     * Smoking Status
     * Diabetes
     * Hypertension
-    * 10-Year CVD Risk Score
+    * 10-Year ASCVD Risk Score
 * Data elements needed to determine if the patient should be excluded from logic
+    * LDL-C
     * CVD
     * Familial Hypercholesterolemia
     * Active Pregnancy